 EDU 231 Educational Psychology (4 SH).
 A study of the teaching and learning process for students preparing to teach children and adolescents.
-The units of the course include learning, instruction, human development, motivation, management, assessment and the learner.
+The units of the course include learning, instruction, human development, motivation, management, and assessment.
 A practicum with children and/or adolescents is included.
+PDE Stage 1 - Observation: 05-10 hours.

 EDU 266 Exploring Literacy Connections (2 SH).
-Children's literature can be dream making. . .inspiring, captivating and informing.
+Children's literature can be dream making, inspiring, captivating, and informing.
 This course will provide a broad understanding of the many genres in children's literature and a contemporary view of strategies and techniques for involving children with this literature.
 It will also include a review of the current research on issues related to children's literature.
 Children's literature appropriate for PreK4 children will be emphasized.
+PDE Stage 1 - Observation required: 05-10 hours.

 EDU 311 Teaching Science (4 SH).
 Introduction to the content and methods of science in the PreK-8 schools.
 Careful attention is given to the organization and conduct of meaningful science learning experiences at the various age levels.
 The roles of inquiry and discovery teaching, hands-on-learning activities, and current research are studied as they relate to children's acquisition of science concepts.
 Special attention is given to the treatment of values in science.
 Prerequisites: life science and physical science or permission of instructor.
 For Early Childhood PreK-4/ Special Education PreK-8 majors.
+PDE Stage 2 - Exploration: 05-15 hours.

 EDU 351 Reading Content Area (4 SH).
 This course is an overview of the reading and writing processes with an emphasis on assessment and the application of the strategies used to teach reading and writing in the content area.
 This course includes a tutoring component with middle and high school students in reading and writing in the content areas.
+PDE Stage 2 - Exploration: 10-20 hours.

 EDU 450 Teaching Areas of High Need (2 SH).
-This course will address the racial, cultural and economic needs of school districts trying to narrow the achievement gap.
+This course will address the racial, cultural, and economic needs of school districts trying to narrow the achievement gap.
 During the semester, students will analyze the historical, political, and socioeconomic factors that high-need school districts confront.
 Students will identify effective instructional and organizational practices, examine school and home connections, and discover disparities in available resources for urban and rural schools.
 Students will participate in an in-depth practicum in a high-need school under the mentorship of qualified educators.
+PDE Stage 2 - Exploration: 20-80 hours.

 EDU 451 Teaching in Secondary School (4 SH).
 The senior level course in preparing the student for student teaching and for professional experiences seeks to develop competencies in the following: formulation of instructional objectives; organization and evaluation of learning experiences; preparation of lesson plans; use and preparation of instructional materials; use of educational media; development of techniques for whole class, small group, and individual instruction, including strategies for inclusion; videotaped experiences in microteaching; methods of teaching applied to academic areas; the role of the teacher; development of a philosophy of education; study of the role of the professional organizations; and the ethics of the teaching profession.
-Graded S/U.
+Graded S/U. PDE Stage 3 - Pre-Student Teaching/Practicum: 80-140 hours.